1 9 5 7 – 1 9 6 3 (USA)

 On 14 September 1957, a new western debuted on CBS.
 Richard Boone played Paladin – the man dressed all in black – in Have Gun Will Travel.

-Paladin was a cultured, gunslinger who, after fighting in the Civil War, operated as a troubleshooting gun-for-hire out of San Francisco’s ritzy Hotel Carlton.
+Paladin was a cultured, gunslinger who, after fighting as a Confederate cavalry officer in the Civil War, operated as a troubleshooting gun-for-hire out of San Francisco’s ritzy Hotel Carlton.

 He would peruse many newspapers searching for potential clients in the turbulent stories of the times.
 Then he would send his calling card – which read “Have gun will travel.
 Wire Paladin, San Francisco” – and a clipping of the story, to the person-in-need.
 His standard fee was $1,000.